FeiElysia/WEP_Workplace_Safty/README.md

 This workflow was described in [https://www.sciencedirect.com/science/article/pii/S0925753521004860  ](https://arxiv.org/pdf/2407.04590)
 1. Take the YOLO model
-2. Take the custom dataset
+2. Take the custom dataset with PPE
 3. Fine-tune the YOLO model with the custom dataset

 In this work, the fine-tuning was already done, and the trained model was published.
 I tested it, and it can identify the head, hands, ears, and face good, but the estimation of PPE is not very good